 At the time of introduction, the Department for Transport (Dft) had estimated that an additional 12,600 vehicles could be required with a compliance cost to the Road Transport Industry in excess of £1 billion per annum.
 The Freight Transport Association (FTA) carried out a survey at the time and suggested that an average 48-hour working week - without utilising periods of availability (POA's) - could result in a 10% reduction in productivity, resulting in a requirement for an additional 12,900 extra drivers of regulated vehicles - approximately 5% of the then-current UK driver workforce.

 Consider also, with the national driver shortage at the time, and which we still have at the time of writing this in 2020, the problem would have become further compounded as existing drivers would be in considerable demand, possibly resulting in certain sectors within transport offering better pay and conditions to attract drivers away from their then-current employers.

 We believe that many of these factors have transpired.
 However, we are also aware that few (if any) operators have been the subject of any form of WTD investigation by the policing authority (DVSA), and we are also aware that it is possible that there are still operators of In-Scope vehicles who have done little or nothing to implement a WTD policy within their operations some fifteen years after the implementation date.

 - An average 48-hour working week over a defined reference period (minimum 4 months).

-- A maximum 60 hours in any week - capped.
+- A maximum of 60 hours in any week - capped.

-- Self employed drivers will not be covered by the directive until 2009.
+- Self-employed drivers were not covered by the directive until May 2012.

-- Occassional drivers (as defined) will remain covered under the 1998 Working Time Regulations
+- Occasional drivers (as defined) will remain covered under the 1998 Working Time Regulations

 What Defines Working Time?